scverse/spatialdata/README.md

 -   [Design doc][link-design-doc].
 -   [Example notebooks][link-notebooks].

+Another useful resource to get started is the source code of the [`spatialdata-io`](https://github.com/scverse/spatialdata-io) package, which shows example of how to read data from common technologies.

 ## Installation

 Check out the docs for more complete [installation instructions](https://spatialdata.scverse.org/en/latest/installation.html).
 To get started with the "batteries included" installation, you can install via pip: